imalsogreg/RetroProject/thesis/defense.md

 ![](../talkFigs/replayExample2.png "Another plot of rat's position as a function of time with position estimate overlaid, zoomed in to a few seconds.
 Although the rat is stationary at the end of the track, the decoded position sweeps down the track in a linear way.")

- - Zoom in on stationary rat
+ - Place cell sequence in stationary period
  - Neural activity replays high-speed track traversal^[8]^

 [8]:http://www.nature.com/nature/journal/v440/n7084/full/nature04587.html